nus-cs2103-AY2324S1/tp/docs/team/kwangthiag.md

   * Developer Guide:
     * Drew Mockups for CRUD
     * Add Use Cases for features
-    * Added activity diagram for the `reschedule` command
+    * Added implementation and activity diagram for the `reschedule` command
+    * Added implementation and sequence diagram for the `sort-p` command
+    * Added implementation for the `sort-a` command
+    * Added implementation and sequence diagram for the `diagnose` command
+    * Added implementation for the `undiagnose` command

 * **Community**:

 * **Tools**: